yetisoftworks/MeshyDB.SDK/docs/gettingstarted.md

 ## Create data
 Now that we are logged in we can use our Bearer token to authenticate requests with MeshyDB and create some data.

+The data object can whatever information you would like to capture.
+The following example will have some data fields with example data.

 ``` rest
 POST https://api.meshydb.com/{clientKey}/meshes/{mesh}
 Headers: